rathi-yash/Deadcode-Detective/README.md

 ## Limitations

-For JavaScript projects without a tsconfig.json, Deadcode Detective provides limited detection using ts-prune.
-Use TypeScript or ES6 modules for full JavaScript support, or look for future updates with enhanced JS analysis.
+For JavaScript, a `tsconfig.json` is required for full accuracy.
+Plain JS support is limited but on the roadmap—stay tuned!

 ---